Stagecoach Festival

-The Stagecoach Festival is an outdoor country music festival held annually at the Empire Polo Club in Indio, California.
-Various artists attend, whether they be mainstream or relatively unknown, ranging from folk, mainstream country, bluegrass, roots rock, americana and alternative country.
-It is the highest-grossing festival centered on country music in the world.
-The festival is presented by Goldenvoice, The Messina Group, and Moore Entertainment and acts as a sister event to Goldenvoice's Coachella Valley Music and Arts Festival, taking place the following weekend at the same site.
-The 2020 and 2021 Stagecoach Festivals were cancelled due to the COVID-19 pandemic.
-On June 1, 2021, Stagecoach announced its 2022 return.
-The country music festival took place between April 29 and May 1, 2022.
+Stagecoach Festival is an annual country music festival held at the Empire Polo Club in Indio, California, in the Coachella Valley in the Colorado Desert.
+Organized by Goldenvoice, a subsidiary of AEG Presents, it is a sister event to the Coachella festival, and held on the weekend immediately following the conclusion of Coachella.

+First held in 2007, the event has attracted country musicians ranging from mainstream and pop, to folk, bluegrass, roots rock, americana, and alternative country, with a focus on veteran performers and up and coming acts.
+It is the largest and highest-grossing country music festival in the world.

 History

-Stagecoach took place for the first time in 2007.
-Put on at the same venue, also by Goldenvoice, Stagecoach is seen as a "cousin" of Coachella.
+Stagecoach was held for the first time in 2007, as a sister event to the Coachella festival.
 In 2012, the festival's 55,000 attendees marked its first sell-out crowd.
-In 2018, Stagecoach set a new attendance record with 75,000 attendees.
+In 2018, Stagecoach set a new attendance record with 75,000 attendees; this was surpassed the following year with a peak of 80,000.
+Stagecoach was cancelled in 2020 and 2021 due to COVID-19.

 Notable performers have included Brad Paisley, Jason Aldean, Kenny Chesney, Brooks and Dunn, Toby Keith, Miranda Lambert, Blake Shelton, Sugarland, The Charlie Daniels Band, Alabama.
-George Strait, Alan Jackson, Willie Nelson, Eagles, Roger McGuinn, Rascal Flatts, Taylor Swift, Tim McGraw, Carrie Underwood, Keith Urban, Martina McBride, Don Williams, Jerry Lee Lewis, Shania Twain, Luke Bryan, Garth Brooks, and Eric Church.
+George Strait, Alan Jackson, Willie Nelson, Eagles, Roger McGuinn, Rascal Flatts, Taylor Swift, Tim McGraw, Carrie Underwood, Keith Urban, Martina McBride, Don Williams, Jerry Lee Lewis, Shania Twain, Luke Bryan, Garth Brooks, Eric Church, and Post Malone.

-In 2020, Stagecoach had initially been scheduled for April, was then moved to October 23–25 due to the COVID-19 pandemic, and on June 10 went (like Coachella) on hiatus by an order from the Riverside County public health official.
-The hiatus was extended the next year.